seanredmond/heniautos/docs/equations.rst

 So, what day then is Met 9 = Prytany 1.39?
 Because this example is simple, we can easily see the answer.
 The prytany date can be only one DOY, the 39th, and only in an intercalary year.
 The festival date can be the 39th DOY also, if it is preceded by one 30-day month.
-Therefor, the year 333/332 was intercalary, and began with a 30-day Hekatombaion.
+Therefore, the year 333/332 was intercalary, and began with a 30-day Hekatombaion.
 That is the only solution to the calendar equation!